COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/distributions.rst

 This tutorial assumes that you've already gone through :ref:`adaptive_basics`.

+When using adaptive sampling you need to define a distribution to use for each :class:`~cosmic.sample.stroopwafel.Parameter` that you sample.
-Every :class:`~cosmic.sample.stroopwafel.Parameter` is given a *distribution*, which does three jobs: it draws samples, it evaluates the prior probability density, and it defines the adaptive-sampling kernel width used during refinement.  ``COSMIC`` provides a small set of built-in distributions covering the usual initial-condition choices, and a simple, composable interface for defining your own.
+The distribution performs three operations: it draws samples, it evaluates the prior probability density, and it defines the adaptive-sampling kernel width used during refinement.

+In this tutorial we'll cover the built-in distributions and show how to define your own custom distributions and transforms.

 Built-in distributions
 =======================

-Pass any of the following names as the ``dist`` argument to a :class:`~cosmic.sample.stroopwafel.Parameter`:
+You can select any of the following distributions as the ``dist`` argument to a :class:`~cosmic.sample.stroopwafel.Parameter`:

 .. list-table::
     :header-rows: 1